bonzhigh/MsgMCP/README.md

 # Telegram MCP Server

+> **⚠️ Disclaimer**: This project contains AI-generated code that has not been thoroughly tested.
+Use at your own risk and verify all functionality before production deployment.

 A Model Context Protocol (MCP) server that enables AI assistants to send messages to Telegram users.
 Features a web-based configuration interface and supports both chat IDs and usernames.

 ## Features